ljosberinn/eslint-config-galex/README.md

 ## Basic

-Just like any other config.
 You profit automatically of automatic dependency and feature detection.
 Due to the nature of ESLint configs however this approach is significantly harder to customize.

 ```js
 // .eslintrc.js